Because it is good!

 6 large eggs

-1/2 cup erythritol + 1/2 cup granulated Splenda (OR) 1 cup granulated white sugar
+1/2 cup erythritol + 1/2 cup granulated Splenda OR 1 cup Swerve sweetener OR for a regular not-low-carb version, you can also use 1 cup granulated sugar

 2 1/4 cups of ground almond meal (or 9oz of almonds finely ground)